-The student conduct process is intended to provide that all students (whether making a complaint or responding to it) are treated in a manner which is fundamentally fair in accordance with the procedures developed by the university.
+The Student Rights and Responsibilities process is intended to provide that all students (whether making a complaint or responding to it) are treated in a manner which is fundamentally fair in accordance with the procedures developed by the university.
 Both the complaining student (“Complainant”) and responding student (“Respondent”) are entitled to the following:

 A. Notification of Review Meeting